grdddj/My-codebase/Java/README.md

+# Java
-This folder contains multiple beginner's Java projects
+This folder contains multiple Java projects from the very beginning of my programming journey